IsaacMvmv/N/README.md

-# N
+# N0tN

-Nameless pi gaming appstore
+NOT Nameless gaming appstore

+Those scripts do sussy stuff, thats all.
+:D

 # Why do scripts compile instead of downloading a precompiled package: